anoop0748/anoop0748/README.md

 </p>

 ## 🙋‍♂️ About Me
-🌱 I’m currently Working as :  Software Developer.
+🌱 I’m currently learning Full Stack Web Developer Course from 10X Academy .

 🤝 I’m looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.